cjungerius/canvas-for-jspsych/README.md

+NOTICE: [(improved versions of) these plugins were added to JsPsych in v6.2](https://github.com/jspsych/jsPsych/issues/645), please update your jsPsych if you wish to use them for your project.

 # Canvas plugins for jsPsych

 Edits of the existing jspsych plugins html-keyboard-response and same-different-html which draw a canvas item and will draw on it using a provided function.